 - 1. Although some Christian churches/spaces try to be "diverse," people of color often still feel uncomfortable.
 Why do you think trust might be lacking?
 What experiences come to mind that you might share? - 2.
-Think about our current local ministry on this campus.
-How would you say different ethnicities are valued among us? - 3.
+Think about your current local ministry context.
+How would you say different ethnicities are valued? - 3.
 Amos was an Old Testament prophet who came down hard against the religious people of his day for using their power unjustly and twisting God's laws, especially against the poor.
 As you read his accusations on the following page, consider whether any of them might apply today.